nd1012/LSC/README.md

 In my experience the `localStorage` should actually serve up to 5 MB of data, which is a lot, and may be more than enough for many websites already.

 If the cached data becomes too big for storing in the `localStorage`, LSC will clear the cache and start over.

+## Known issues/limitations

+LSC tries to convert a multipage website to a single-page-app that renders each pages HTML from the managed `localStorage` cache.
+To support the browser history it's required to stay within the same document context while displaying the HTML of different pages.
+For this reason the page initialization events `DOMContentLoaded`, `readystatechanged` and `load` will be raised only once, when loading the initial page.
+This may cause problems with initialization JavaScript that you want to run for every page.
+There are two work-arounds for this issue:

+1. Use the `onload` attribute of the HTML `body` tag to place initialization JavaScript for a page (don't use `attachEventListener` for this).
+LCS will execute the script, if the attribute was found.
+2. Attach to the `load` and `navigate` event of the `LSC.events` object to run code on the first initialization and every time the HTML of another page was displayed.

+For websites that rely heavy on JavaScript that depends on the normal page initialization events the browser sends usually, this may not be a solution :(